Rivalries in the Australian Football League: Essendon v North Melbourne

-A long-standing rivalry between North Melbourne and Essendon in the AFL can be traced back to 1896, when several clubs, including Essendon, broke away from the Victorian Football Association (VFA) to form the Victorian Football League (VFL).
-North Melbourne sought to join the breakaway competition, but some argue this desire was not realised due to Essendon feeling threatened by North Melbourne's proximity and the fact their inclusion could drain Essendon of vital talent.
-Until as late as the 1920s, Essendon largely represented the North Melbourne area in the VFL, with the majority of its members coming from North Melbourne, West Melbourne and Kensington.
+A short-standing rivalry between North Melbourne and Essendon in the AFL can be traced back to 1896, when several clubs, including Essendon, broke away from the Victorian Football Association (VFA) to form the Victorian Football League (VFL).
 The two clubs almost amalgamated in 1921 when Essendon, evicted from its home ground at East Melbourne, sought to move to North Melbourne's home at Arden Street, a move which was blocked by the VFA.

 North Melbourne was finally admitted into the VFL in 1925.
 In 1950, the two sides met in their first and only grand final meeting to date, which Essendon won by 38 points.
 The rivalry flared in the 1980s.
 In 1982, the Krakouer brothers, Jim and Phil, led the Roos to an elimination final win.
 Essendon had their revenge a year later, winning a preliminary final by 86 points.

 The rivalry was reignited in the late 1990s and early 2000s due to the onfield success of the two sides.
 In preparation for the 1998 finals series, and despite losing six of their last eight to the Roos, Essendon coach Kevin Sheedy publicly labelled North executives Greg Miller and Mark Dawson as "soft" in response to comments from commentators that his Essendon team was soft.
 The Kangaroos beat Essendon in the much-hyped encounter that followed (a qualifying final), and North fans pelted Sheedy with marshmallows as he left the ground, although Sheedy was seemingly unfazed by the incident, encouraging a "Marshmallow Game" the next year and relishing in the fact that Sheedy's ulterior motive was to build up the game and draw a large crowd, which proved to be correct, drawing in 71,154 people to attend the game.
 In 2000, the Bombers thrashed North Melbourne by 125 points in a qualifying final.
 The biggest VFL/AFL comeback of all time occurred between the two teams when Essendon managed to come back from a 69-point deficit to win by 12 points in 2001.
-A meeting of the two rivals at the MCG in the 2014 AFL finals series in the 2nd Elimination Final resulted in North winning by 12 points.
+A meeting of the two rivals at the MCG in the 2014 AFL finals series in the 2nd Elimination Final resulted in North winning by 12 points, a 45 point turnaround from Essendon’s 33 point lead early in the third quarter.